mikolalysenko/game-shell/README.md

 * Virtual key bindings
 * A polling interface for key and mouse states
 * A request animation frame polyfill for rendering
-* A frame rate independent fixed update loop
+* A frame rate independent fixed time step update loop

 It is NOT: